U.S. disaster relief in a race against freezing cold

 "There's no heating oil around," said Vincent Savino, the president of Statewide Oil and Heating, which usually supplies 2,000 buildings across New York City.
 "I don't know how much fuel we have left: maybe a day or two."

-The post-storm chaos also threatened to jumble Tuesday's election, with President Barack Obama and Republican challenger Mitt Romney locked in a tight race.
+The post-storm chaos also threatened to jumble Tuesday's election, with Obama and Republican challenger Mitt Romney locked in a tight race.

 The storm's death toll rose to at least 110 with nine more deaths reported in New Jersey on Saturday, raising the total in that state to 22.
-Bloomberg put the New York City death toll at 41.
+Bloomberg put New York City deaths at 41.

 Sandy killed 69 people in the Caribbean before turning north and hammering the U.S. Eastern Seaboard on Monday with 80 mile-per-hour (130-kph) winds and a record surge of seawater that swallowed oceanside communities in New Jersey and New York, and flooded streets and subway tunnels in New York City.